Pradhumn115/Ruma/README.md

 This project is licensed under the **MIT License**.
 See [`LICENSE`](./LICENSE) for details.

-> Note: Some internal tools and models remain proprietary or restricted to prevent misuse.
+> Some proprietary tools and models may be restricted to prevent misuse.

 ---

 ## ⚠️ Disclaimer

-Ruma is intended for personal productivity and ethical use only.
+**Ruma is intended for personal productivity and ethical use only.**
-Any attempts to repurpose this project for surveillance, exploitation, or any illegal activities are strictly condemned.
+Any attempts to repurpose Ruma for surveillance, exploitation, or unlawful activity are strictly condemned.

+---

 ## ™️ Trademark Notice

-Ruma™ is a trademark of Pradhumn Gupta.
+**Ruma™** is a trademark of Pradhumn Gupta.

-Use of the name Ruma or any confusingly similar variations for similar AI assistants, software products, or services is strictly prohibited without prior written permission.
+Use of the name **Ruma** or any similar variation for competing software, forks, or commercial offerings is **strictly prohibited without prior written permission**.

-This includes, but is not limited to:

-Naming of competing applications
-Marketing materials
-Forks or rebrands of this project
-Use in commercial or open-source software
-We are in the process of trademark registration.
-Legal action may be pursued against unauthorized usage to protect the integrity of the brand and the trust of its users.
+Trademark protection helps preserve:
+- Brand integrity
+- User trust
+- Responsible development standards

-If you’re interested in building with or contributing to Ruma, please reach out through the official channels.
+If you're interested in partnering or building with Ruma, please reach out via official channels.